Step 1: Assess How Sick You Are

 Option 2: Pharmacy

 Vietnamese pharmacies (look for signs saying "Nha Thuoc") are everywhere.
-They sell most medications without a prescription, including antibiotics, anti-diarrheal, and pain relief.
+They sell most medications without a prescription, including antibiotics, anti-diarrheal, and pain relief, but don't self-prescribe antibiotics; Vietnam has high antibiotic-resistance rates and the wrong one can mask a serious infection, so see a doctor first if you think you need one.
 Pharmacists usually don't speak English, so write down the medication name or show it on your phone.

 Useful medications to ask for: